jwagenleitner/groovy-wslite/README.md

 If you just want the text of the response use `response.text`.

-You can also access the underlying HTTPResponse `response.http`.
+You can also access the underlying HTTPRequest `response.httpRequest` and HTTPResponse `response.httpResponse` objects.

 ### SOAP Faults

 If the server responds with a SOAP Fault a `SOAPFaultException` will be thrown.
 The `SOAPFaultException` provides access to the `faultcode/faultstring/faultactor/details` properties and also includes the parsed SOAPResponse via a `response` property.
+You can also access the underlying HTTPRequest `response.httpRequest` and HTTPResponse `response.httpResponse` objects.

 ## REST